chaitaliganjave/SpriteCloud-Assignment/README.md

 # SpriteCloud Assignment

 This project contains two folders.
 The UI Testing folder contains the automated test cases for https://www.saucedemo.com using Selenium and Java.
+TestNG was used to perform automated tests.
 The API Testing folder contains a postman collection which has test cases to test various APIs of https://reqres.in/

 ## UI Testing Solution